Hollywood films take on serious edge for fall

 COMEDIES AND CROWDS

-But Hollywood is not only focused on awards.
+But Hollywood is not only focussed on awards.
 It also needs big sales at box offices, and the industry's major studios can always count on comedies to lure audiences.

 Funny girl Anna Faris revisits all her past relationships in "What's Your Number?"
 (September 30).
 Jack Black, Owen Wilson and Steve Martin are three competitive bird watchers in "The Big Year" (October 14), and Adam Sandler plays both a family man and the character's abrasive twin sister who refuses to leave his home after Thanksgiving in "Jack & Jill" (November 11).